embrace-io/embrace-docs/docs/react-native/upgrading.md

 ## Troubleshooting

-The Embrace React Native SDK implements in the shadows the Native version of our product for Android and iOS, neeading at least a sort of minimum versions required to work as expected ([more details here](/react-native/integration/))

-## Android
+### Android

 The minimum version of AGP required for the Embrace Swazzler to work as expected is `7.4.2`.
-If an older version is used for building the React Native Android application it will end successfully but the SDK won't be able to initialize properly, getting the following error in runtime even when everything is configured as expected:
+If an older version is used for building the React Native Android application it will still build successfully but the SDK won't be able to initialize properly, getting the following error in runtime even when everything is configured as expected:

 ```bash
 Error occurred while initializing the Embrace SDK.
 Instrumentation may be disabled.